TomGeorgi/Ubiquitous-Computing/Laboratory_One/Documentation.md

     Combine task 1.1 to 1.4.
 Be creative.
 Describe, imagine a useful application with Arduino.
 Be creative.
 Create a program that uses LED, Buzzer, timer and serial communication.
 Describe what is your idea and how do you realize it.

 -
     Our program is a digital note controller.
 It should read the notes to play from the serial console.
-We realized it using `Serial.readLine()` which will receive a series of notes and delays.
+We realized it using `Serial.readStringUntil('\n')` which will receive a series of notes and delays.
 The song might look like:

     `<frequency>:<delay>|<frequency>:<delay>|...`
     ---